materight/evolutionary-music-transcription/README.md

 # Evolutionary Music Transcription

-An algorithm for automatic music transcription based on evolution strategies (ES).
+An algorithm for automatic music transcription based on *Evolution Strategies* (ES).
 Converts a raw music file to its MIDI representation.

 ## Get started
 - Clone the repository